napari/napari.github.io/_sources/tutorials/fundamentals/image.md

 has two handles, one the adjusts the smaller value, one that adjusts the larger value.

-As of right now adjusting the contras limits has no effect for `rgb` data.
+As of right now adjusting the contrast limits has no effect for `rgb` data.

 If no contrast limits are passed, then napari will compute them.
 If your data is small, then napari will just take the minimum and maximum values across your